All Products

 Summary

-• ApsaraDB for MongoDB replica set instances of different specifications and storage types can reach their maximum number of connections corresponding to their specifications.
+• ApsaraDB for MongoDB replica set instances of different specifications and storage types can reach the maximum number of connections corresponding to their specifications.

 • After the maximum number of connections is reached, ApsaraDB for MongoDB rejects subsequent connections.
-The requests have a high latency or are stuck on your application due to the failed connection establishment.
+The requests have a high latency or are stuck on your application due to the failure to establish connections.

 • A larger number of concurrent connections consume more resources such as CPU and memory.
 We recommend that you adjust the number of connections to your instance based on your business requirements.